khutula/VBA-challenge/README.md

-# VBA-challenge
-## GT Bootcamp VBA Homework: The VBA of Wall Street
+# GT Bootcamp VBA Homework: The VBA of Wall Street

 ## Table of Contents
 1. [Introduction](#introduction)